-For this database a report run at item code level of detail will, by default, include sub-totals for each Product Group, Therapy Group and BU.
-Rows in the report below show each product group within the Division Women's Health.
+For this database a report run at item code level of detail will, by default, include sub-totals for each Brand, Franchise and BU.
+Rows in the report below show each brand within the BU Women's Health.

 Reports with a Report Definition

 However, some management reports require sub-totalling that does not follow this basic hierarchy.
 For example, a key products report may require a selected set of products to be listed in a specified sequence.
 Report Definitions may be used to define each line in reports and graphs independently of the basic hierarchy.